thewildpendulum/reducing-redux/ReducingRedux.md

 ^ What I like about them is they give you two things: an easy and concise way to generate actions and a place to put business logic.
 Remember that reducers have to be pure, so you if you want to add a date or a unique id to something, those are impure by definition.
 Action creators, on the other hand, can be whatever you want them to be.
 They're a helpful tool.

-^ One of the biggest complaints about redux is the boilerplate.
-Well guess what, if you use redux, there's gonna be some boilerplate.
-If you want to reduce the boilerplate, the onus will be on you to accomplish that.
+^ One of the biggest complaints about redux is the boilerplate that comes from actions and action creators.
+Some people have come up with ways to reduce the boilerplate, but it'll be on you to decide how to address it.
 When I'm working on app, the repetition from boilerplate is often very far down my list of problems, so this doesn't tend to bother me much.
-However, that's a choice you have to make for yourself.
+You may feel differently.
+If the boilerplate outweighs the benefits you get from action creators, the easiest solution is to not use them.
+Do what works for you.

 ---

 # Principle 3: Changes are made with pure functions

-To specify how the state tree is transformed by actions, you write pure reducers.
+> To specify how the state tree is transformed by actions, you write pure reducers.

 ---